MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For a more consistent management experience, sublabels no longer inherit visual markings and protection settings from their parent label.

+**Additional changes**:

+- For [client usage logging](client-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-client ): Event ID 102 and ID 103 are replaced with event ID 101.

 ## Version 1.10.56.0